07-1202 Solar Energy Module

 is used to convert and transmit this energy.
 They explore

-solar and wind as an energy source that can be used to
+solar as an energy source that can be used to

 help reduce dependence on exhaustible, non-renewable